-People know about the famous Harappan Civilisation, but not many are aware of the ancient site of Rakhigarhi.
-Located in the Hisar district of Haryana, Rakhigarhi is a small village that is said to be one of the five biggest townships of the Indus Valley Civilisation, including Harappa, Mohenjo Daro and Ganweriwala.
-According to reports, the Rakhigarhi site was excavated by one of the historians from the Archaeological Survey of India called Amarendra Nath.
-The Archaeological Survey of India claims that Rakhigarhi is the biggest Harappan site in Asia due to the discovery of five mounds spread in a huge area at the site.
+People know about the famous Harappan Civilization, but not many are aware of the ancient site of Rakhigarhi.
+Rakhigarhi, a village in the Hisar district of Haryana, located 150 km away from the country's capital, is said to be one of the five biggest townships of the Indus Valley Civilisation, including Harappa, Mohenjo Daro, and Ganweriwala.
+The Archaeological Survey of India claims that Rakhigarhi is the biggest Harappan site in Asia.

 How To Reach Rakhigarhi

-By Air: The nearest airport is the Hisar Airport and it is well connected to almost all the major Indian cities.
-The airport is situated at a distance of 12 km from the main city of Hisar.
-The Indira Gandhi International Airport in New Delhi can also be used to reach Hisar.
+By Air: The nearest airport is the Hisar Airport at a distance of 12 km from the main city of Hisar.
+The Indira Gandhi International Airport in New Delhi can also be used to reach Hisar, which is around 170 km away.

 Places To Visit In And Around Rakhigarhi